Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 When using a weapon in combat, a failed skill check will result in the item taking damage.
 Damage results in the item's advantage modifier decreasing by one.
-When an item's modifier falls below zero, it is considered broken and can no longer be used until it is repaired.
+When an item's modifier falls below zero, it is considered broken and can no longer be used until it is repaired during a Rest (see [2.7 Rest](#2.7-Rest)).
-Repairs to restore the item modifier can be made during a Rest (see [2.6 Rest](#2.6-Rest)).

 > Attacks made without a weapon use Power and deal 1D6 damage.